 The William O. Lipinski Federal Building is delegated to the U.S. Railroad Retirement Board.

-For more building information or service calls, use the contacts at top right.
+For more building information or service calls, see contacts at top right or bottom.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking and Public Transportation

 Parking is only available in local pay lots.
 Public transportation is available via the Chicago Transit Authority [nongovernment site].

 History and Architectural Features

 The Lipinski Federal Building spans one city block and was named in 2009 for former U.S. Representative William Oliver Lipinski, who served from 1983 to 2005.
 Built in the Modernist style, the 15-floor masonry and steel structure was originally constructed as a retail building in 1923.
 The federal government bought the building in 1942.